International Journal of Applied Dental Sciences

 How to cite this article:

-Falak Naz, Jawahir Ahmad Ganai and Sandeep Kaur Bali.
+Falak Naz, Jawahir Ahmad Ganai, Sandeep Kaur Bali.
 Exploring the relationship of incisive papilla with maxillary canines in Kashmiri population: An original research.
-International Journal of Applied Dental Sciences.
-2018; 4(4): 237-239.
+Int J Appl Dent Sci 2018;4(4):237-239.